Mr. Moore's Email |

 |||

-Feb 10 |
+Feb 21st |

 Descriptive Writing #1 |

-Submit your first original, informal descriptive writing piece to D2L, using prescribed format #1.
+-Submit your first original, informal descriptive writing piece on paper in class on February 14th.
+Then once I've checked it, submit it to D2L, using the Microsoft Word template for format #1 linked at the top of this page if you'd like me to accept this. -1st paragraph tells what the setting looks like.
+2nd paragraph tells what the main character looks like.
+The action starts in the the 3rd paragraph.
 For this first story, use past tense and third person.
-The three-part story structure and Personal Writing Guide will help make this story interesting.
-Try for no more than 1.5 to 2 pages in length.
-Demonstrate consistent verb tenses, and proper punctuation, capitalization and paragraphing.
-Expressive and personal writing only.
-Be descriptive (that means describe all new settings and characters when they show up first).
-Make your story as colourful and interesting as you can. (no informational pieces.
+I will indicate incorrect verb tenses with yellow highlighting and problems with where sentences start and stop using blue highlighting. -The three-part story structure and Personal Writing Guide will help make this story interesting. -Try for no more than 1.5 to 2 pages in length. -Demonstrate consistent verb tenses, and proper punctuation, capitalization and paragraphing. -Expressive and personal writing only.
+Be descriptive (that means describe all new settings and characters when they show up first). -Make your story as colourful and interesting as you can. -(no informational pieces.
 No essays.
 No journalism.
 Nothing meta/no stories about being assigned a story to write) Your filename should start with "DW1" |

 |

-Feb 17 |
+Feb 28 |

 Descriptive Writing #2 |